Nursing, paramedicine, or medical school in your future? An EMT course is a great place to launch your career in

 Please be aware that there are additional costs not covered in the course tuition that are associated with CPR certifications, student liability insurance, background checks, Immunization requirements, and post course licensing-testing fees.

-CPR certification is required prior to entering the in hospital clinical experience.
-BPM will provide CPR certification course at a cost of $55 per student however the student is welcome to obtain CPR certification from outside sources.
-A background check in-progress ($33) and liability insurance ($37) is required for each student on the first class day.
+American Heart Association CPR certification is required prior to entering the in hospital clinical experience.
+BPM will provide CPR certification course at a cost of $55 per student however the student is welcome to obtain AHA CPR certification from outside sources.
+Proof of background check in-progress ($33) and liability insurance ($37) is required for each student on the first class day.

 Once the student graduates this course, there are fees associated with licensing exams and applications.
 Registry exam fee ($70), State Licensing application fee ($50), National Practitioner Database Self-Query ($4), and MT State Licensing Skills Exam Fee ($160).